zerovl/ZeroVL/ckpts/README.md

-Please save pre-trained models here.
+Please save pre-trained models here for evaluation and linear probing.